yiling-huang/yelp_text_mining_R/README.md

 Help businesses improve their strategy by reading reviews Help business holders keep up with the popular cuisines and hot topics in the current catering industry Help  food lovers target the restaurants and dishes to have a satisfactory experience

+I also attach r files doing text analytics in order to be clear.